minprog/programmeren-2/problems/queue/lab/README.md

 ![A visual description of the queue structure.
 It is a row of elements.
 One end is labeled 'back' and the other end 'front'.
 On the periphery near the back is another element, with an arrow pointing from that element to the back, labeled 'enqueue'.
 From the front an arrow points to a different element outside the queue.
 That arrow is labeled 'dequeue'.](wikipedia_queue.png){:style="max-width:300px"}
 <small>Image by [Vegpuff/Wikipedia](https://commons.wikimedia.org/wiki/File:Data_Queue.svg).</small>

+The idea of a queue is used in many applications, but an important one is scheduling.
+Computers can administer many tasks that have to be performed, and when one task is done, another may be started.
+The list of open tasks is kept in a queue, ensuring that the oldest task is always scheduled next.

-Note our use of "front" and "back".
+Note our use of "front" and "back" in the description above.
 The most important thing about queues is that elements are added to one end, while removing elements is done at the other end.
 This ensures that elements which are first into the queue, will also be removed first (this is often called first-in-first-out, or FIFO).

 From the description you might understand that a queue is, in its essence, a list of items, but that it enables a very specific way of dealing with that data --- using the two core operations.

-These two operations form the core *interface* of the queue data structure, which defines how it is supposed to be used.
+These two operations form the *interface* of the queue data structure, which defines how it is supposed to be used.

 {% next "Let's get started" %}